 The thorax is the honey bee’s middle region containing the flight muscles, four wings, and six legs.
 Honey bees have two hind wings and two forewings that can beat 250 times per second allowing the bee to fly at speeds of up to 15 miles per hour.
 They have three pairs of segmented legs used for walking, dusting their antennae, brushing pollen off body hairs, and storing pollen.
 The hind legs of worker bees contain a pollen basket—a collection of hairs where pollen is stored for transport.

 The abdomen is the rear region that contains organs for digestion, reproduction, and respiration as well as the stinger and wax glands.
 The stinger is only found in female honey bees.
 A worker bee’s barbed stinger is used for defense.
 When stinging, the barb anchors the stinger in the victim while the stinger’s pouch pumps venom.
 After stinging, the bee dies of an abdominal rupture.
 When stinging insects, the bee’s stinger remains attached while the barb tears through the target’s exoskeleton.
 The honey sac is a stomach-like organ connected to the digestive tract.
+It is also known as the honey sack or honey stomach.
 The sac stores the nectar until the bee returns to the hive.
 Wax glands are located on the underside of the bee’s abdomen.
 These glands form and excrete wax.

 Honey bees have four distinct life stages—egg, larva, pupa, and adult.
 Complete metamorphosis takes between 16 and 24 days.